surniaulula/wpsso/README.md

 <li>YouTube Channel URL</li>
 </ul>

-<p>&sstarf; Provides an option to hide the preview of all Pro settings and features.</p>
+<p>&starf; Provides an option to hide the preview of all Pro settings and features.</p>

-<p>&sstarf; <em>Fast and coded for performance</em>, WPSSO makes full use of all available caching techniques (persistent / non-persistent object and disk caching).</p>
+<p>&starf; <em>Fast and coded for performance</em>, WPSSO makes full use of all available caching techniques (persistent / non-persistent object and disk caching).</p>

-<p>&sstarf; Loads only the PHP library files and object classes it needs, keeping it small, fast, light, and still able to support a wide range of 3rd party integration features.</p>
+<p>&starf; Loads only the PHP library files and object classes it needs, keeping it small, fast, light, and still able to support a wide range of 3rd party integration features.</p>

-<p>&sstarf; Fully tested and compatible with PHP v7.x (requires PHP v5.3 or better).</p>
+<p>&starf; Fully tested and compatible with PHP v7.x (requires PHP v5.3 or better).</p>

-<p>&sstarf; Additional (and optional) Free extension for WPSSO:</p>
+<p>&starf; Additional (and optional) Free extension for WPSSO:</p>

 <ul>
 <li><a href="https://wordpress.org/plugins/wpsso-am/">WPSSO Mobile App Meta</a> (Free version)</li>